Were You Injured Because Of Someone Else's Negligence? Browse Our FAQs

 Washington State follows the doctrine of pure comparative negligence, which means that an injured person can recover compensation for damages, minus their percentage of fault.
 Comparative negligence adds another layer of complexity to these cases.

-If you have experienced injuries in a truck accident, call Max Meyers Law at 425-399-7000 for help taking legal action and sorting out the many complex issues involve in truck accidents, including liability, federal regulation, and more.
+If you have experienced injuries in a truck accident, call Max Meyers Law at 425-399-7000 for help taking legal action and sorting out the many complex issues involved in truck accidents, including liability, federal regulation, and more.

 Who is liable for a FedEx truck accident?